artur-ciocanu/launch.en/help/launch-reference/publishing/environments.md

 >
 >Adobe Experience Platform Launch is being rebranded as a suite of data collection technologies in Experience Platform.
 These changes will be rolling out across all product documentation in the coming weeks.
 Please refer to the following [document](../../launch-term-updates.md) for a consolidated reference of the terminology changes.

-Environments in Adobe Experience Platform Launch define several key aspects of the library builds you deploy on your website or app:
+Tag environments in Adobe Experience Platform define several key aspects of the library builds you deploy on your website or app:

 * The filename of the build.
 * The domain and path of the build, depending on the environment's assigned host.
 * The file format of the build, depending on the archive option chosen.

-When you create a library build in [!DNL Platform Launch], you must assign it to an environment.
+When you create a tag library build, you must assign it to an environment.
 The build's extensions, rules, and data elements are then compiled and placed into the assigned environment.
 Each environment provides a unique embed code that allows you to integrate its assigned build into your site.

-Different Adobe Experience Platform Launch artifacts can exist in each Environment.
+Different tag artifacts can exist in each Environment.
 This allows you to test different Libraries in different environments as you push them through your Workflow.

-This document provides steps on how to install, configure, and create different environments in the Launch user interface.
+This document provides steps on how to install, configure, and create different environments in the Data Collection user interface.

 ## Environment types

-[!DNL Platform Launch] supports three different environment types, each corresponding to a different state in the [publishing workflow](./publishing-flow.md):
+Tags supports three different environment types, each corresponding to a different state in the [publishing workflow](./publishing-flow.md):

 | Environment type | Description |
 | --- | --- |